Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 How to get there: You can get here via car, scooter (~20 min.), or Public Transport.
 Take the train until the station “Miramar”.
 Please check the map in the link above to find the schedule of the train, and more detailed information.

-This spot is around 20km from the city center and The Passenger Hostel.
+This spot is around 20km from the city center.

 If you plan to come here for sunset, I would not recommend really to come by bike.
 It means you would need to drive back in the dark.
 A scooter or car are more comfortable.